Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 By Wei Ming T. on Apr 23, 2025

-Running Large Language Models (LLMs) effectively demands significant computational resources, with Graphics Processing Unit (GPU) memory, or VRAM, often being the most critical bottleneck.
+Running Large Language Models (LLMs) effectively demands significant computational resources, with Graphics Processing Unit (GPU) memory, or VRAM, often being the most restricting bottleneck.
 Insufficient VRAM leads to frustrating Out-of-Memory (OOM) errors, halting inference or training processes.
 Conversely, over-provisioning VRAM results in unnecessary costs and underutilized hardware.

 Why VRAM is Important for LLMs

-The amount of available VRAM directly impacts:
+The available VRAM directly influences:

 Components Contributing to VRAM Usage